Spectral stability and perturbation results for kernel differentiation matrices on the sphere: Applications

-Figure \ref{fig:spectra} displays the results from the experiments for the restricted surface spline kernels of orders $m=3$ and $m=4$.
-We see from the figure that the maximum of the minimum relative distances \eqref{eq:spectra_dist} decreases exponentially fast with $K$ for all four families of point sets, but that the rate depends on the geometry of the point set.
+Figure \ref{fig:spectra_loclag} displays the results from the experiments for the restricted surface spline kernels of orders $m=3$ and $m=4$.
+We see from the figure that distance between the spectra \eqref{eq:spectra_dist} decreases exponentially fast with $K$ for all four families of point sets, but that the rate depends on the geometry of the point set.
 We also see that the decay rate depends on the order $m$ of the kernels as the estimates from the previous section predict.

-To better compare the spectra of $\MM_X$ and $\overline{\MM}_X$, we plot the entire spectrum of each matrix for the Fibonacci points and four different $K$ values in Figure \ref{fig:spectra_comparison}.
-We see from the plots in this figure that as $K$ increases the spread of the eigenvalues of $\overline{\MM}_X$ in the complex plane decreases.
-Additionally, in all cases, real part of the eigenvalues of $\overline{\MM}_X$ is non-negative.
-Finally, the location of $\mu^{\star}\in\sigma(\MM_X)$ that is the maximum of the minimum (relative) distances from $\mu\in\sigma(\overline{\MM}_X)$ (marked as a larger cyan $\times$ in the plots) appears near the middle of the spectrum.
+To better compare the spectra of $\MM_X$ and $\MLL_X$, we plot the entire spectrum of each matrix for the minimum energy points and four different $K$ values in Figure \ref{fig:spectra_comparison_loclag}.
+We see from the plots in this figure that as $K$ increases the spread of the eigenvalues of $\MLL_X$ in the complex plane decreases.
+Additionally, for this point set, the real part of the spectrum of $\MLL_X$ is non-negative for all but the $K=3$ case (see in the titles of the plots of the spectra).